 The fuel tank stores the fuel and is the component that is filled while at a gas station.
 A float inside the tank lets the computer systems and/or fuel gauge know how much fuel is in the tank, which in turn signals the fuel gauge on the dashboard.
 Newer vehicles may even keep the fuel pump, fuel, filter, and fuel pressure regulator inside the fuel tank.

 Built as a nozzle-and-valve assembly, the fuel injector sprays an exact amount of fuel from the pressurized fuel system into the engine in order to help combustion.

 The fuel filter removes contaminants from the fuel and helps to prevent system damage.
-However, these filter will eventually wear out and need to be replaced.
-Symptoms of failing fuel filter include the check engine light coming on, the engine lacking normal power, or fuel leaking from the vehicle.
+However, these filters will eventually wear out and need to be replaced.
+Symptoms of a failing fuel filter include the check engine light coming on, the engine lacking normal power, or fuel leaking from the vehicle.
 Due to its importance, it is recommended to replace the fuel filter every 30,000 miles, especially if you have a newer vehicle with an in-tank filter that isn’t serviced during routine maintenance.

 Fuel System Cleaning Benefits

 So what exactly is the benefit of cleaning out a car’s fuel system?